 - The department receives an email from the HR Background Check unit.
 If the background check is approved by HR, the department can make the formal offer and present the candidate with the offer letter and contract, as applicable.

-- The department uploads Supplemental Documents in Smart Onboarding > My Tasks page (use Appointment Papers Matrix as a guide):
+- The department uploads Supplemental Documents in Onboarding > My Tasks page (use Appointment Papers Matrix as a guide):

 - Appropriate Offer Letter